 Venture Round in 2006

-Glimmerglass Networks, Inc. specializes in optical switching and network management solutions for the telecommunications sector and government entities.
-Founded in 2000 and headquartered in Hayward, California, the company offers advanced products such as the Intelligent Optical System (IOS), which enables the transparent management of optical signals in various configurations, and the Path Manager, an element management system with a user-friendly graphical interface.
-These solutions allow telecom service providers, data centers, and government networks to remotely create, monitor, reconfigure, and protect optical paths, increasing automation and network reliability while reducing operational costs.
-Glimmerglass Networks serves a diverse clientele, including land-based and undersea telecommunications systems, enterprise data networks, Internet peering exchanges, and video networks, with a global presence across the Americas, Europe, Asia-Pacific, the Middle East, and Africa.
+Glimmerglass Networks, Inc. specializes in optical switching and network management solutions, primarily for the telecommunications industry and government sectors.
+Founded in 2000 and headquartered in Hayward, California, the company offers products such as the Intelligent Optical System (IOS), a transparent optical switching system that effectively manages optical signals in various configurations, and Path Manager, an element management system providing a user-friendly interface for controlling IOS.
+Glimmerglass's technology allows telecom service providers, enterprise data centers, and government data networks to remotely create, monitor, reconfigure, and protect optical paths, thereby enhancing automation, reducing operational costs, and improving network reliability.
+Its optical switching systems also play a crucial role in undersea telecommunications, Internet peering exchanges, and video productions on a global scale.

 Glimmerglass Networks